 Then there's these guys.
 People who are so stupid that they simply do not deserve to survive.

 Compare Artificial Stupidity, the video game equivalent of this which is a result of AI rather than the script being against them.
 Contrast Death by Pragmatism and Let's Get Dangerous!.
 Not to be confused with Evilutionary Biologist or The Social Darwinist, although they generally consider it a Moral Event Horizon to not kill the dumb.
 Also not to be confused with Driven to Suicide, which is the intentional, despair-induced taking of one's life.
 See also Suicidal Overconfidence, another video game version.
 Lethally Stupid is when someone's stupidity simply causes havoc, instead of being the cause of their demise.
+Unless someone reacts to their impending self-inflicted doom with extreme élan, an Undignified Death is pretty much guaranteed.

 - Anime & Manga